-• Promote the installation of renewably energy systems in public and private property
+• Promote the installation of renewably energy systems in public and private property with the strategic thrust set in Malta's NREAP.

-During the 2014-2020 programming period, Government will support measures for renewable energy use in public infrastructures which are in line with the strategic thrust set in Malta's NREAP.
 In this respect and in line with other measures for renewable energy use in households and in the industrial and commercial sectors, Government will support the installation of energy generation through renewable systems in public infrastructure.